 This report is to provide transparency regarding your donations to support my SoCal surf forecast.

-Once again I want to thank all of you for your support, whether monetarily through donations, or spreading the word.
-This report lives on because of you.
-Thank you!
-And until next time, take care, be safe, and smile in the lineup!
+I want to once again thank all of you for continuing to read my report and visit WaveCast as well.
+Until next time, take care, be safe, and smile in the lineup!